Culture of Saudi Arabia: Calendar

 No churches, temples or other non-Muslim houses of worship permitted in the country (although there are nearly a million Christians as well as Hindus and Buddhists among the foreign workers).

-Foreign workers are not allowed to celebrate Christmas or Easter, and reportedly private prayer services are forbidden in practice.
+The celebration of Christmas is no longer banned in Saudi Arabia, and is embraced a little more each year as the country welcomes more foreign tourists, with some stores selling non-religious Christmas decorations, and hotels and restaurants offering holiday feasts and specials.

 And at least one religious minority, the Ahmadiyya, are banned with adherents being deported according to a 2007 report by Human Rights Watch.

 Proselytizing by non-Muslims and conversion by Muslims to another religion is illegal.
 According to the HeartCry Missionary Society, in 2014 the Saudi government "issued an official statement signifying that capital punishment may now be used" on those who distribute the Bible and all other "publications that have prejudice to any other religious belief other than Islam."

 In legal compensation court cases (Diyya) non-Muslim are awarded less than Muslims.
 Atheists are legally designated as terrorists.
 Saudis or foreign residents who call "into question the fundamentals of the Islamic religion on which this country is based" may be subject to as much as 20 years in prison.